TorMagne/Tailwindcss_2.0_Boilerplate/README.md

  With postcss-cli, autoprefixer and cssnano

 ## Getting Started
-npm run build or watch to create css files in src folder.
+npm run build or watch to create css files in public folder.

 ## Production
 npm run production.
 This will also purge your css.